NTBooks/folder-sync-test/README.md

-FILEPORT=3000 # port to serve the folder listener DEMOPORT=3001 # port to serve the demo page USECRON=true # true or false to use cron to sync the folder
+FILEPORT=3000 # port to serve the folder listener DEMOPORT=3001 # port to serve the demo page USECRON=true # true or false to use cron to sync the folder MANAGED_GROUPS=DEV,TEST # comma separated list of groups to manage, if not set, files will be queried from all groups
 ```

 4. Start the server: